alex-foulds/Game-of-Life/README.md

 ## Introduction

 Implementation of John Conway's Game of Life.
-A grid-based generational python solution.
+A grid-based generational python flask solution.

 ### Rules